Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 You know?

-The Unkillable Soldier by Swedish power metal band Sabaton.
+The Unkillable Soldier by Swedish Power Metal Band Sabaton

-From their 10th album, The War to End All Wars.
+from their 10th album, The War to End All Wars.

 Most of their 10 albums are written about war.

-is the Oxford Dictionary of National Biography describes him as
+My favourite description of him though is the Oxford Dictionary of National Biography

-with his black eye patch and empty sleeve
+With his black eye patch and empty sleeve,

-Carton de Vie looked like an elegant
+Carton DeVia looked like an elegant pirate

-pirate and became a figure
+and became a figure of legend.

 Great stuff.